How did we get here? Making Rebel Yell Creative

 Pretty quickly then I started thinking about the inverse.
 Who are the good people I want to work for?
 Better question: who are the good people I want to help do their good work?

-That’s how I created Rebel Yell Creative, which is creative consulting, courses, and community for good work, good art, and good people.
+That’s how I created Rebel Yell Creative.
 I’m actively seeking out creative individuals, community groups, and small businesses who are dedicated to resistance, to intersectionality, to defying hopelessness.
-I’m using the things I’ve learned in the podcast world to help them get their voice out; I’m using the skills from communications to help them reach people; I’m using creativity and community to support their good fight.
+I’m using the things I’ve learned in the podcast, publishing, and creative worlds to help them get their voice out; I’m using the skills from communications to help them reach people; I’m using creativity and community to support their good fight.

 If you're into this, here's what I ask: